mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Advanced/Architecture-Insight-Dashboard.md

 Students will gain hands-on experience with data visualization, statistical analysis, web development, and market analysis, providing valuable insights into the Arm ecosystem.

-## Estimated Project Duration
-The project is estimated to take 8-12 weeks to complete, involving a team of 3-4 participants.
-There is no hard deadline, but timely completion is encouraged to maximize learning outcomes.

 ## Hardware / Software Skills